ansble/safe-shrinkwrap/README.md

 ```

 ## No install version
-IF... you really don't want to have it wipe and reinstall then you need to pass `--no-install` or `-ni`.
-This often leads to errors though.
-So be warned.
+If you really don't want to have this program wipe and reinstall then you can to pass `--no-install` or `-ni`.
+This often lead to errors though.
+So be warned of this.

 ## License
 See [LICENSE.md](LICENSE.md) for the license